 The industry itself also contributes to remote work or office place bias.
 Finance and banking tend to lean more heavily on the concept that an office is a valuable resource for all employees to be a part of, as opposed to industries like technology and media who are more lenient in that same regard.
 The reality is that many younger employees find more freedom in a space where they feel comfortable and free from stress.

 A recent survey, presented by the Conference Board, noted that 55 percent of Millennials questioned the necessity of returning to the office.
 Those born in Generation X saw 45 percent agree with this notion, while Baby Boomers only saw about 36 percent agree.

 The data does show a bit of divergence of thought when it comes to age and generational differences.
-For many younger employees, they have not yet built an attachment to working in an office environment.
-Many employees who are newly entering the workforce have never had a chance to work in an office.
+Many younger employees have not yet built an attachment to working in an office environment.
+A large portion are newly entering the workforce and have never had a chance to work in an office at all.
 For these employees work from home is all they have known.